goyslee/goyslee/README.md

 - 👋 Hi, I’m Zsolt
 - 👀 I’m interested in starting a professional carrier in Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Node JS, REACT, MongoDB
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any javascript project.
-- 📫 How to reach me ...
+- 📫 How to reach me: goyslee@gmail.com

 <!---
 goyslee/goyslee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.